JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ## Viability assessment flaw

 An important part of viability assessments is estimating a scheme's likely revenue.
 This is done by using 'comparables' ie the revenues other similiar schemes have realised.
-Savills were commissioned for this task as they were for Elephant Park, (where they did the whole viability assessment for develpe Lendlease). assumes an estimated sales value of its completed homes of £776 per square foot on average.
+Savills were commissioned for this task and estimated an averade sales value of completed homes of £776 per square foot.

 ![](http://35percent.org/img/maltst776.png)